If there’s a suburb that typifies the beachside village lifestyle that draws people to the Northern Illawarra, it’s probably Thirroul.

 - Highlight: 38% of households are made up of couples with children

-- Housing: 75% of households were purchasing or fully owned their home
+- Housing: 75% of households own their home

 From Sandon Point just to the south, and north to Austinmer, Thirroul has a number of sandy beaches that will delight anyone keen on the surf, swimming, and morning walks on the beach.
 Thirroul’s village-like hub features a number of cafe and dining options, while it’s escarpment backdrop and leafy streets make it a desirable place to live.